This Smoked Turkey Gravy is truly the most delicious gravy to serve alongside your turkey for Thanksgiving or holiday

 Only we quickly realized that smoking it on the outdoor grill doesn’t yield the same amount of drippings, leaving us gravy-less and sad.
 What a Thanksgiving tragedy for smoked food lovers!

-Throughout the many years we’ve been celebrating T-day outdoors we’ve learned several tips and tricks making sure no soul would be left gravy-less ever again.
+Throughout the years we’ve been celebrating Thanksgiving outdoors we’ve learned several tips and tricks making sure no soul would be left gravy-less ever again.
 And the best part?
 You don’t even need a smoker to make authentic smoked gravy.

 Say it ain’t so.

 How could this be?

 I know I know.
-It sounds downright ridiculous to think you can make smoked gravy and not even need to smoke your own bird.
+It sounds downright ridiculous to think you can make smoked turkey gravy and not even need to smoke your own bird.
 It almost sounds like cheating.
+But it’s true.

 - Purchasing a store-bought smoked turkey drum (they sell them this time of year near the whole turkeys or in the deli section).
 Just ask your butcher and they will find them for you.
 This is a great option of you don’t have a smoker.
-Just use the store-bought smoked turkey drums, and simmer them in your chicken stock.
+Just use the store-bought smoked turkey drum and simmer it in your chicken stock to infuse it.
 This will infuse the stock with that lovely smoked flavor (basically creating your own smoked chicken stock).
 Then use a slurry to thicken the stock and create your gravy.

 - By using smoked chicken stock and making traditional gravy with (no turkey drippings needed).
 Smoked chicken stock is so full of delicious flavor that I could drink it whole (er did I actually just admit that?).
 Buuuut, making homemade chicken stock takes time.
 Knowing this is one extra thing most people don’t want to commit to when they’re already making tons of other things, you can try method 3.